 Impact of shift work on blood pressure among Emergency Medical Services clinicians and related shift workers: A systematic review and meta-analysis:

 The purpose of this research study was to identify the available evidence that examined the acute impact of shift work on blood pressure (BP) among EMS clinicians and related shift workers.
 This project is one of several that involve the University of Pittsburgh Department of Emergency Medicine’s EMS Evidence-Based Practice Center (EMS-EPC).
+Findings from this study are IN PRESS (as of April 2020) with a peer-review journal.

 Does evidence support banking sleep by shift workers: A systematic review: